canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-monitoring.md

-# Monitoring the Spark cluster
+# Monitoring Charmed Spark cluster

 By default, Spark stores the logs of drivers and executors as pod logs in the local file system, which are lost once the pods are deleted.
-Spark provides us with the ability to store these logs in a persistent object storage system, like S3, so that they can later be retrieved and visualised by a component called the Spark History Server.
+Charmed Spark lets us store these logs in a persistent object storage system, like S3, so that they can later be retrieved and visualised by a component called Spark History Server.

 Charmed Spark provides native support and integration for these monitoring systems:

-1. Using the Spark History Server, which is a UI that most Spark users are accustomed to, to analyze their jobs, at the application level (e.g. jobs separated by the different steps and so on).
+1. Using the Spark History Server, which is a UI that most Spark users are accustomed to, to analyse their jobs at the application level (e.g., jobs separated by different steps).
-2. Using Canonical Observability Stack (COS), which is more oriented to cluster administrators, allowing to set up alerts and dashboarding based on resource utilisation.
+2. Using Canonical Observability Stack (COS), which is more oriented to cluster administrators, to set up alerts and dashboards on resource utilisation.

-Let's explore each one of these options.

-## Monitoring with the Spark History Server
+## Spark History Server

 The Spark History Server is a user interface to monitor the metrics and performance of completed and running Spark applications.
 The Spark History Server is offered as a charm in the Charmed Spark solution, which can be deployed via Juju.